Laguna Hills Mall: 1990s

-In May 1991, Buffum's closed due to the chain being liquidated and three years later, the store's second level was converted into an upstairs food court.
+In May 1991, Buffums closed due to the chain being liquidated and three years later, the store's second level was converted into an upstairs food court.
 The food court, which operated from 1994 to 2011, was the only part of the general mall on the second level.
 The Broadway converted into Macy's in May 1996.

 2010s

 In May 2013, Merlone Geier Partners purchased the property from Simon Property Group.
 A year later, Merlone Geier purchased the Sears anchor store.
 Sears (the mall's original anchor store) closed in July 2014.
 Renovations started in 2016.

 Re-branding

 The Laguna Hills Mall is scheduled to be renamed "Five Lagunas".
 According to Laguna Hills' city documents, the renovations include pedestrian plazas, new retail sections, a 988-unit apartment complex, a multi-screen movie theater, new signage, and a 1,500-space parking structure.

 Macy's closed in March 2018 as part of a plan to close 11 stores nationwide, which halted construction on its end of the mall and left JCPenney as the only remaining anchor.

 JCPenney closed in October 2018 which left the mall with no anchors.

 The mall closed on December 31, 2018.
 The exterior stores remained open.